Skip to Content

 6. Have a Picnic in the Park

 When people think “park” they often think “picnic.”
-If that sounds like a grand idea, pack a lunch and come experience one of the Presidio’s six picnic sites.
+If that sounds like a grand idea, pack a lunch and come experience one of the Presidio’s fourteen picnic sites.
 You can’t go wrong at Crissy Field West Bluff, El Polin Spring or Baker Beach, where you can enjoy Pacific Ocean views along with your macaroni salad.
 For lawn picnicking, check out the Main Parade Lawn, just steps from the Transit Center.

 Presidio Picnic Areas